KylePlummerBSCS/SiaVM/README.md

 # SiaVM

 A virtual machine to execute Simple Instruction Architecture instructions.
-Created for CSI-404 - Assembly Programming and Computer Organization
+Created for CSI-404 - Assembly Programming and Computer Organization in Spring 2020.

 ## Simple Instruction Architecture